jonahoffline/Tickblaze.Scripts/docs/docs/tutorials/toolbar-menu-item.md

     </PropertyGroup>
     ```

-## 2. Create a new indicator
+## 2. Create a new indicator or strategy

-- Create an indicator and override the `CreateChartToolbarMenuItem()` method that returns a WPF control:
+- Create an indicator or strategy and override the `CreateChartToolbarMenuItem()` method that returns a WPF control:

     ```csharp
     public partial class MyToolbarButton : Indicator